Working Paper

 Coverage: Chicago Booth Review

 Abstract: How should we design and target incentives for skills investment in young adults who live with their parents?
 We study the role of intra-household payment and information targeting on the effectiveness of a conditional cash transfer (CCT) program using a randomized control trial.
-The program aims to boost completion of a digital skills training program among young females in urban Pakistan.
-Fixing the incentive size and daughters’ knowledge about it, we cross vary (1) the payment split between parents and daughters and (2) whether parents receive information about the daughters’ incentive.
-We find that under asymmetric information about the CCT, incentivizing parents leads to a 103% increase in training completion compared to incentivizing daughters.
-When both parents and daughters know about the CCT, completion rates do not vary by the incentive split, consistent with the efficient collective household model.
-Our results suggest that in this parent-child context, incomplete information sharing is the main barrier to the optimal incentive targeting, instead of bargaining frictions on the future payment.
+The program aimed to boost completion of a digital skills training program among young females in urban Pakistan.
+Fixing the incentive size and daughters’ knowledge about it, we cross-randomized (1) the payment split between parents and daughters and (2) whether parents received information about the daughters’ incentive.
+Under asymmetric information about the CCT, incentivizing parents increased training completion by 103% compared to incentivizing daughters, driven by increased parental nudging.
+When both parents and daughters knew about the CCT, completion rates did not vary by the incentive split.
+Two-year follow-up reveals that young women who completed the training programs are more likely to be working and demonstrate more extensive computer use.
+Our results suggest that in this parent-child context, incomplete information sharing is the main barrier to the optimal incentive targeting for skill acquisition.

 Work in Progress